Flex Power Designer supports AMD-Xilinx Power Estimator

-Here at Flex Power Modules we’ve updated our Flex Power Designer software to include a practical reference design tool for Xilinx-based FPGAs (field-programmable gate arrays).
-Believed to be a world-first, it is a major breakthrough for design engineers who want to streamline the development of products that use Xilinx-based FPGAs, which have emerged as the dynamic processing platform of choice for a host of innovations requiring intelligence and adaptability.
-Xilinx Virtex Ultrascale+ is the first series of FPGAs to be supported by Flex Power Designer's Xilinx Load Import tool, with more families to be added in future upgrades.
+Here at Flex Power Modules we’ve updated our Flex Power Designer software to include a practical reference design tool for AMD-Xilinx-based FPGAs (field-programmable gate arrays).
+Believed to be a world-first, it is a major breakthrough for design engineers who want to streamline the development of products that use AMD-Xilinx-based FPGAs, which have emerged as the dynamic processing platform of choice for a host of innovations requiring intelligence and adaptability.
+Xilinx Virtex Ultrascale+ is the first series of FPGAs to be supported by Flex Power Designer's AMD-Xilinx Load Import tool, with more families to be added in future upgrades.

-Why Flex Power Designer focuses on Xilinx FPGAs
+Why Flex Power Designer focuses on AMD-Xilinx FPGAs

-Xilinx co-founders Ross Freeman and Bernard Vonderschmitt invented the first commercially viable FPGA in 1985.
-With programmable gates and interconnects between gates, the Xilinx XC 2000 FPGA family using Logic Cell Array (LCA) technology was born.
+AMD-Xilinx co-founders Ross Freeman and Bernard Vonderschmitt invented the first commercially viable FPGA in 1985.
+With programmable gates and interconnects between gates, the AMD-Xilinx XC 2000 FPGA family using Logic Cell Array (LCA) technology was born.
 Today, the FPGA segment is worth billions of dollars as more designers leverage the dynamic processor technology and programmable logic of the devices to develop product differentiation from competing solutions.

 Of course, getting newly designed products to market ahead of your rivals is a major factor in a fiercely competitive trading arena.
 We know from speaking to the sector that one of the major obstacles to date has been the power-stage design analysis.
 Many design engineers among you have found poor software accessibility a barrier to achieving fast time-to-market, with inaccurate load simulations providing a further hurdle.